joyeecheung/node/src/README.md

 If the binding should be supported in a snapshot, the id and the fully-specified class name should be added to the `SERIALIZABLE_BINDING_TYPES` list in `base_object_types.h`, and the class should implement the serialization and deserialization methods.
-See the comments of `SnapshotableObject` on how to implement them.
+See the comments of `SnapshotableBaseObject` on how to implement them.
 Otherwise, add the id and the class name to the `UNSERIALIZABLE_BINDING_TYPES` list instead.